toextendmylimits/Meta_Coding/system_designs/leetcode.md

  Detailed Design Q&A
 Q1: How to prevent users from submitting malicious code that messes up our service internals?

 A: Run each test case inside sandboxes like Docker containers and only allow the containers to access temporary storage (e.g., Linux's /tmp folder).
+We'd use docker containers while limiting network access, setting CPU and memory bounds, and enforcing a timeout on the code execution

 Q2: In what format should the test cases be stored and how should they be used?